 These activities are expected to lead to several outputs, such as improved knowledge, better decision making, and ocean accounting being integrated into decision making.
 These outputs are expected to contribute to a range of outcomes.
 Outcomes as a result of the GOAP outputs, and supporting enabling conditions, include policies considering the impact on the marine environment, policies supporting sustainable use of the marine environment and coastal people are better protected and supported.

-The end impact being marine ‘biodiversity is value and integrated into decision making, policy making and infrastructure investments on the inclusive, sustainable use and management of the ocean.
+The end impact being ‘marine biodiversity is value and integrated into decision making, policy making and infrastructure investments on the inclusive, sustainable use and management of the ocean’.
 The quantitative assessment of value for money assumes that the causal chain as laid out in the ToC (figure 1) occurs as expected.
 Further, ocean accounts provide a key enabler and are an important information source for decisions, policy and action to sustainably use, protected and enhance the marine environment.

 Figure 1: GOAP ToC